 - Canada-Tunisia fact sheet

 Canada and Tunisia established diplomatic relations in 1957.
 The two countries enjoy excellent bilateral relations.
 In 2020, the Tunisian diaspora in Canada represented nearly 35,000 people residing mainly in the province of Quebec.
 Canada, one of the top destinations for studies abroad, attracts between 2,000 and 3,000 Tunisian students annually.

-Canada strongly supports Tunisia’s progress in building a vibrant and open democracy since the Jasmine Revolution in January 2011 and the adoption of the Constitution in 2014.
+Canada strongly supports Tunisia’s progress in building a vibrant and open democracy since the Jasmine Revolution in January 2011.
 Canada is working with the Tunisian government, civil society and the international community to support decentralization and political, economic and social reforms in the country.
 In alignment with Canada’s Feminist International Assistance Policy, Canada and Tunisia cooperate on gender equality, inclusive governance, the prevention of radicalization and the fight against terrorism.

 Although Canada and Tunisia are not bound by a bilateral extradition treaty, both countries are signatories to the United Nations Convention against Corruption and to the United Nations Convention against Transnational Organized Crime, which allow extradition, in accordance with Canadian law and the Canadian Charter of Rights and Freedoms.
 Canada has also passed the Freezing Assets of Corrupt Foreign Officials Act and the Freezing Assets of Corrupt Foreign Officials (Tunisia) Regulations, which enforce written requests from the Tunisian government to freeze all assets deposited in Canadian financial institutions by senior executives of the former regime, as well as by members of their families and associates.